Webhooks

 , orPUT

-). - In URL, set the URL of the receiving service.
+). - In URL, enter the URL of the receiving service.
+Only HTTP and HTTPS protocols are supported.

-- In Header, add a potential header to the webhook.
+To add a header, click Add Header.
 You can add more than one header.
+To remove one, click .

 note- Some servers may not accept the request without an appropriate Header value.